Blockchain-RCOEM-Chapter/Basic-Dapp/README.md

 - Here is the contract ([on etherscan](https://ropsten.etherscan.io/address/0xc5afd2d92750612a9619db2282d9037c58fc22cb))

   - We also verified our source code to [ropsten.etherscan.io](https://ropsten.etherscan.io/address/0xc5afd2d92750612a9619db2282d9037c58fc22cb#code) as an added measure for you to verify what the contract is exactly, and also the ABI is available to _the world_!

-- The ABI is also in [this file](https://github.com/LearnWeb3DAO/BasicFrontEndTutorial/blob/master/Mood_ABI.json)

 #### This illustrates an important point: you can also build a dApp _without needing to write the Ethereum contract yourself_!
 If you want to use an existing contract written and already on Ethereum, you can!